 But if you're not a client, and you're a designer or a contractor for example, then you don't need to worry about client duties, right?
 After all, you have your own CDM duties to worry about.
 Wrong!
 You do need to know about CDM client duties.
 In fact, it is your duty to, under the very same regulations.

 9.—(1) A designer must not commence work in relation to a project unless satisfied that the client is aware of the duties owed by the client under these Regulations.

 15.—(1) A contractor must not carry out construction work in relation to a project unless satisfied that the client is aware of the duties owed by the client under these Regulations.

-So, you see, even though you will have your own CDM contractor duties or designer duties to comply with, you must also be aware of the client duties, and make sure the client is aware of those duties.
+So, you see, even though you will have your own CDM contractor duties or CDM designer duties to comply with, one of these responsibilities is to be satisfied that the client is aware of their duties too.
+In addition to your duties, you must also be aware of the client duties, and make sure the client is aware of those duties.

-Even if you are only involved at the planning stages, or acting as a subcontractor, you must check that the client is aware of their duties before starting work on the project.
+Even if you are only involved in the planning stages, or acting as a subcontractor, you must check that the client is aware of their duties before starting work on the project.

 Have all these duties got your head in a spin?
 Download our FREE CDM client duties fact sheet for a quick refresher!

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.